 (2) Determining Compliance.
-See the GSA Sustainable Acquisition Review Criteria document that can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal for the specific criteria used to determine compliance with sustainable acquisition requirements.
+See the GSA Sustainable Acquisition Review Criteria document at http://insite.gsa.gov/ sustainableacquisition for the specific criteria that will be used to determine compliance with sustainable acquisition reviews.

 570.117-1 Federal leadership in environmental, energy, and economic performance.